 Preparing your AWS Certifications with Cloud Academy

-In Cloud Academy you have different products to study for AWS Certifications: a dedicated series of learning paths with scenario based questions for the 4 AWS Certifications is probably the most effective instrument to start.
+On the Cloud Academy website, you have different products to study for the AWS Certifications: a dedicated series of learning paths with scenario based questions for all AWS Certifications is probably the most effective instrument to start.

-If you need to start learning from scratch, you can use our Solutions Architect—Associate Certification for AWS (2016).
-It is included with every Cloud Academy plan.
-We suggest our Professional Plus subscription for maximum value.
+If you need to start learning from scratch, you can use our Solutions Architect—Associate Certification for AWS.

 Inside every AWS Certification path, you can repeat questions, restart a batch of 250 quizzes with explanations every time–if you like.
 You may take quizzes in test prep mode or study mode and track your results.
 When you click statements, you will review all the quiz explanations.

-In conclusion, I feel that the AWS certification is definitely one of the best certificate exams to take for your learning and hands-on experience.
+In conclusion, I feel that the AWS Associate certifications are definitely one of the best certificate exams to take for your learning and hands-on experience.
 Though you may not need deep knowledge for the associate level exam, I recommend you don’t take any shortcuts; instead, follow the path suggested by AWS.
 I encourage you to really understand AWS and its best practices because this will help you in achieving your AWS goals.